QuantEcon/lecture-source-py/source/rst/geom_series.rst

 dollars later for dollars now.

-The price at which these exchanges occur is the gross nominal interest rate
+The price at which these exchanges occur is the gross nominal interest rate.

--  If I sell :math:`x` dollars to you today, you pay me :math:`R x` dollars tomorrow
+-  If I sell :math:`x` dollars to you today, you pay me :math:`R x` dollars tomorrow.

--  This means that you borrowed :math:`x` dollars for me at a gross interest rate :math:`R` and a net interest rate :math:`r`
+-  This means that you borrowed :math:`x` dollars for me at a gross interest rate :math:`R` and a net interest rate :math:`r`.

 We assume that the net nominal interest rate :math:`r` is fixed over time, so that :math:`R` is the gross nominal interest rate at times